Artist Bio

 Jasmine Lee’s work is multidisciplinary, spanning painting, sculpture, photography, digital, and mixed media.
 She has a background in Fine Art, where she was trained as an artist and curator.
 Her neurodiverse practice explores the cross-pollination between conceptual art processes and food manufacturing systems, an industry where she has worked for over a decade.
-Lee is interested in institutional systems, labour and processes, informed by code-switching between the different spaces, as well as code-switching linguistically between English and Cantonese at home and in public.
-She grew up in a Eurocentric social environment, so her output and research interests reflect this.
+Lee is interested in institutional systems, labour and processes, informed by code-switching in factories, art institutions and academia, as well as switching linguistically between English and Cantonese at home and in public.
+She grew up in a Eurocentric social environment, so her output and research interests largely reflect this estrangement that multicultural people often face.

 Lee is interested in collaborating with local manufacturing companies in the Midlands to produce works that extend beyond the limits of individual studio production.